vccw/vccw.github.io/artsfest_apply.md

 ## Timeline

-Deadline for entry is Oct.
-20, 2014
+Deadline for entry has been extended to October 31, 2014.

 Notification of acceptance will be emailed by Oct.
 31st.
 If not accepted, your booth rental will be refunded.